-TERE we have once again the contrast between the two great powers that contend for mastery over man.
-We saw, in Rom. xii.
-2, how the great danger that threatens the consecrated man, and makes a life in God's will impossible, comes from the side of worldly conformity.
-And, in Gal. i.
-4, how the one great aim of God's will in the death of Christ was to deliver us from this present evil world.
-The irreconcilable hostility of the two principles is brought out here with equal "If any man love the world, the love of the force.
-Father is not in him."
+Here we have once again the contrast between the two great powers that contend for mastery over man.
+We saw, in Romans 12: 2, how the great danger that threatens the consecrated man, and makes a life in God's will impossible, comes from the side of worldly conformity.
+And, in Galatians 1: 4, how the one great aim of God's will in the death of Christ was to deliver us from this present evil world.
+The irreconcilable hostility of the two principles is brought out here with equal force.
+"If any man love the world, the love of the Father is not in him."
 Freedom from the love of the world, by the love of the Father utterly expelling it, is the law of the normal Christian life.
-And the exercise and discipline by which the true position is to be maintained, with the love of the

-Father and not the love of the world filling the heart and life, is the doing the will of God: "He that doeth the will of God abideth for ever" abideth unchangeably in God and an unchangeable love.
+And the exercise and discipline by which the true position is to be maintained, with the love of the Father and not the love of the world filling the heart and life, is the doing the will of God: "He that doeth the will of God abideth for ever " -- abides unchangeably in God and an unchangeable love.

-What sacred associations there are connected with that word abiding!
-Abiding in Christ and in His love (John xv.); abiding in the Son and in the Father (1 John ii.
-24, 28); God and Christ, the truth and the anointing abiding in us (1 John ii.
-14, 27; iii.
-24).
+What sacred associations there are connected with that word 'abiding'!
+Abiding in Christ and in His love (John 15); abiding in the Son and in the Father (1 John 2: 24, 28); God and Christ, the truth and the anointing abiding in us (1 John 2: 14, 27; 3: 24).
 The chief thought is permanent, steadfast, immovable continuance in the place and the blessing secured to us in Christ and God.
-The great secret of the world is its transitoriness - it passeth away with all its glory.
+The great secret of the world is its transitoriness -- it passes away with all its glory.
 And all who are of it partake of its vanity and uncertainty.
 And just as far as the Christian breathes its spirit, and allows its love a place in his heart, he loses the power of abiding.
 All failure in abiding, all lack of permanence and perseverance in the Christian life, can have no other cause than that the spirit and life of the world are robbing the soul of its real and only strength.
-The Word and Will of God are unchangeable and eternal: he that doeth the will of God abideth for ever.
+The Word and Will of God are unchangeable and eternal: he that does the will of God abides forever.
 As a man does the will of God, and in doing appropriates it, feeds upon and assimilates it, its very essence enters into his being, and he becomes partaker of its Divine strength and unchangeableness.
 As the life of God is, so is His will, without variableness and shadow of turning.
-And as the will of God is taken up into the life of the believer, it too is changed into the likeness of the Divine life, and becomes freed from all the variableness and every shadow of turning which is the mark of this world.
-"This world passeth away; he that doeth the will of God abideth for ever."
+And as the will of God is taken up into the life of the believer, it also is changed into the likeness of the Divine life, and becomes freed from all the variableness and every shadow of turning which is the mark of this world.
+"This world passes away; he that does the will of God abides forever."